romkatv/zsh-bench/README.md

 command pushing latency into the red.
 The lag is linear in the number of files and directories in the git repo.
 You wouldn't want to use this theme in a truly large git repo with hudreds of thousands or millions of files.

+**starship** config uses the cross-shell [starship prompt](https://github.com/starship/starship).
+It suffers from the same performance problem as agnoster plus some.
+Starship is implemented as an external binary, so it has to pay the price of *at least one* additional fork+exec on every command compared to native zsh prompts.
+One fork+exec cannot account for the high per-command lag starshp exhibits, so what gives?
+Under the benchmark conditions starship [clones](https://man7.org/linux/man-pages/man2/clone.2.html) 130 times!
+That's obviously costly.

 **powerlevel10k** config uses [powerlevel10k zsh theme](https://github.com/romkatv/powerlevel10k)
 that I've developed.
 It scans the git repo just like agnoster but it does not invoke `git` to do